PSeitz/flexineering/content/posts/dep_graph_rs.md

 *   `--item <ITEM>`: Filter by the name of the imported item (e.g., a function or struct).

 {% info() %}
-`source`, `destination`, and `item` filters are exact matches, except if they contains regex characters, in which case they are treated as regex patterns.
+`source`, `destination`, and `item` filters are exact matches, except if they contain regex characters, in which case they are treated as regex patterns.
 {% end %}

-### Limitations
+## Limitations & Disclaimer
+This tool is still in its early stages, so expect some rough edges.

 Glob dependencies (`*`) are not correctly handled yet, so if you have `use crate::mega_module::*;`, it will not resolve the actual items being used here.

+Exceedingly large unfiltered graphs can be overwhelming for your brain and your computer.